hamouda-bagh/Quant-Fin-Basics/README.md

 ### Chapter 7 Itô Processes and Stochastic Differential Equations

+Implementation of Stochastic Differential Equations and an extended stochatic processes class called Itô Processes with generalization to the multivariate calculus.
+Then I focused on a class of Itô processes called diffusions whch are easier to sample numerically.
+We test in these numerical projects differents unique examples.

 ### Chapter 8 The Markov Property

 ### Chapter 9 Change of Probability